jtpavlock/bettered/README.md

 ### 5. Run
 `bettered -h`

+If this doesn't work, make sure that ~/.local/bin is in your path, or simply run:

+`~/.local/bin/bettered -h`

 ## Roadmap
   * Automatic recognition of flac folders that can be modified to mp3s and uploaded